cla-cif/english-with-claudia/README.md

 - __Accessibility__

-  - __Colors:__ All colors checked with [WebAim](https://webaim.org/resources/contrastchecker/) present an optimal contrast ratio.
+  - __Colours:__ All colours checked with [WebAim](https://webaim.org/resources/contrastchecker/) present an optimal contrast ratio.
-  - __Color Blindness:__ Colorblind Webpage Filters were taken into account on [Toptal](https://www.toptal.com/designers/colorfilter/).
+  - __Colour Blindness:__ Colourblind Webpage Filters were taken into account on [Toptal](https://www.toptal.com/designers/colorfilter/).
-  - __Screen Reader:__ Text and links were read with Google Chrome extention Screen Reader (version 53.0.2784.13).
+  - __Screen Reader:__ Text and links were read with Google Chrome extension Screen Reader (version 53.0.2784.13).
   - __Presbiopia:__ All the fonts are "sans serif" and with an adequate size to make the text easy to read without glasses.
   - __Readability:__ Since the main audience is English learners, the text was rated easy to understand as tested with [WebFX](https://www.webfx.com/tools/read-able/check.php?uri=https%3A%2F%2Fcla-cif.github.io%2Fenglish-with-claudia%2F&tab=Test+By+Url&imahuman=16749697)
   - __General Accessibility:__ has been tested with satisfactory results on: